 How does blogging help your business?

-There are many benefits maintaining a blog on your website, one of which is capitalising on the Search Engine Optimisation Benefits.
+There are many benefits maintaining new and fresh content on your website, one of which is capitalising on the Search Engine Optimisation Benefits.
 Since many business’s in the same industry offer similar products and services, a business that takes its blogging seriously can quickly become dominant in their given field.

 Creating reputable content will allow you to promote links, if your post is if a valuable nature then others will reference and link to your post back.
 Or when something interesting and related to your business happens in the news, you can jump on board and engage your users in the topic.
 This enables readers to actively engage with you on your post, thus perhaps developing regular readers and possible subscribers.
 Additionally, blogging has the added benefit of allowing your site to rank in Blog Searches, regular keyword search results as well as Local maps.